What types of jobs have you held since you left the CIA?

 I'm the global head, vice president, and chief strategist of food and beveage initiatives for Waldorf Astoria Hotel & Resorts, LXR Hotels & Resorts, Conrad Hotels & Resorts, and Canopy by Hilton.
 I'm thrilled to join Hilton's Luxury & Lifestyle Group and build on the exciting momentum behind the four brands.

 How did the CIA prepare you for your career?

 The CIA gave me the foundation and understanding of the business, from the basics to the complex, through both the associate and bachelor’s programs.

 Is the CIA known abroad?
 If so, how is it perceived?

-The CIA is known in the industry everywhere I go in Asia.
-The CIA’s campus here in Singapore has helped heighten awareness of the college in the entire region.
-There are more than a dozen CIA graduates working at Marina Bay Sands.
-The general manager of Daniel Boulud, sous chefs at Spago, and line cooks at Gordon Ramsay are also grads.
+The CIA is known in the industry everywhere I go in the world.
+The CIA’s campus in Singapore has helped heighten awareness of the college throughout the entire Asian region.